programminghistorian/ph-submissions/en/lessons/gravity-model.md

 Given the lack of exposure historians have to gravity models, this tutorial seeks to provide an accessible introduction by providing a walk-through of the example used in his article listed immediately above.
 This approach allows the reader to try a working gravity model, with the aim of understanding what it is and how it is put together, while also being able to turn to the published literature to see how the modelling process led to scholarly findings.

+# Lesson Requirements

-# Software Requirements and Associated Materials
+## Software Requirements and Associated Materials

 You will require the following software: